ageller/interactiveCMD/README.md

-# interactive CMD
+# Interactive CMD
-Testing an interactive viewer for a CMD where the user can draw a line to define the blue edge (like an isochrone).
-The user can double click on a CMD to define points along a curve meant to follow the single-star sequence.
+Testing an interactive plotting tool for a CMD where the user can double click on a CMD to define points along a curve meant to follow the single-star sequence.
 After doing so, the user can apply a selection to define the likely single members of the cluster.

 To run this in a Jupyter notebook (intended purpose):